 When we encounter a problem, as simple as not being able to open a bottle cap of water, the first thing you might think is “If only this was designed better” or maybe “What can I use to make this easier?”
-You as the consumer of the product think about how the product could be better suited for YOU.
+As the consumer of the product, you would think about how the product could be better suited for yourself.
 Just like anything that has been invented, it starts with the closest consumer, yourself.
 But what if you’re trying to solve a problem for consumers who are different from you?
-Not the same age, not the same height and don’t behave the same way as you.
-The consumer you want to design for is our children.
+Not the same age, not the same height, and who don’t behave the same way as you.
+Let's say the consumers you want to design for, are children.

 Children’s objects are often a signal of the times, reflecting both the evolution of the design industry and shifts in public perception.
 How effectively we design for children signals the advancement of the adaptability of design and technology to cater to children by putting their needs and behaviours in mind.
-Based on a Design Week interview with author Kimberlie Birks, a New-York based design writer and editor, about what makes a great toy, she shares how designers from history have been inspired by their own children, and why products aimed at kids need to spark their imagination.
-She also adds on what to consider when creating products for children is durability, clean-ability and safety are essential.
+Based on a Design Week interview about what makes a great toy, Kimberlie Birks, a New-York based design writer and editor, shares how designers from history have been inspired by their own children, and why products aimed at kids need to spark their imagination.
+She also adds on what to consider when creating products for children.
+Durability, clean-ability and safety are essential.
 Objects that are open-ended and not entirely prescriptive as to how they can or should be used invite kids to engage with them, exercising their brains and bodies in a variety of ways.

 Good design for children is adaptable to a variety of uses and encourages kids to create their own worlds.
 Rather than simply scaled-down adult designs, exceptional children’s objects respond to their specific needs.
 This is why noteworthy creations often come from designers who are themselves parents.